Texas says stores can reopen, but will they? Here’s how some brands are redesigning their spaces

 The perception of safety

 Reopening is not just a matter of keeping customers safe; it’s also about keeping employees safe.
-Warby Parker has a manufacturing facility in upstate New York that has remained open through the crisis, and Gilboa says it plans to bring many of the strategies from the factory to its retail stores.
+Warby Parker has two manufacturing facilities in upstate New York that have remained open through the crisis, and Gilboa says it plans to bring many of the strategies from the factory to its retail stores.

 For instance, the company redesigned its production facility so that equipment is farther apart, and it has divided workers into two groups who come through separate entrances and have no interactions with one another, so that if one person happens to have COVID-19, it doesn’t spread through all the workers, but only that subset of the team.
 Workers have a temperature check when they arrive and are also asked to take a survey about possible symptoms or exposure.
 These approaches could easily be applied to retail associates as well.